emqx/emqx-docs/en_US/security/authz/acl.md

 ### Clear cache

-After updating the ACL rule, some clients cannot take effect immediately because the cache already exists.
+After updating the ACL rule, the new or modified rules cannot take effect immediately because the cache already exists.
 You need to manually clear all ACL caches to make them taking effect immediately :

 Refer to [HTTP API - CLear ACL cache](http.md#endpoint-get-acl-cache)